aamcrae/pru/README.md

 The PRU kernel driver fields interrupts from the PRU subsystem and presents these to the user space application via a set of event devices.
 The Event type is used to access and manage these events.
+An event is delivered as an integer value, which is the running count of how many of these events have been delivered (this is useful to determine if events have been missed).

 The two main ways of accessing the events are:
- - Using the ```Wait``` or ```WaitTimeout``` methods to synchronously wait upon receiving an event.
+ - Using the ```Wait``` or ```WaitTimeout``` methods to synchronously wait upon receiving an event ([example](https://github.com/aamcrae/pru/blob/main/examples/event/event.go))
- - Registering an asynchronous handler that is invoked when an event is received.
+ - Registering an asynchronous handler that is invoked when an event is received ([example](https://github.com/aamcrae/pru/blob/main/examples/handler/handler.go))

 These methods are mutually exclusive - it is not possible to install a handler, and also call ```Wait``` on the same Event.